 Freshmen are assigned an adviser during their first semester.
 Students have a responsibility to schedule regular appointments with the faculty advisor.

-The Student Services Coordinator of the College of Visual and Performing Arts facilitates the advisement activities for undergraduate students:
+The Student Services Coordinator of the College of Visual and Performing Arts facilitates the advisement activities for undergraduate students.
+The coordinator's contact information is:

-Ms. Anna Fredericks Student Services Coordinator College of Visual and Performing Arts 126 McLaurin Hall 803/323-2465 fredericksa@winthrop.edu
+Ms. Anna Fredericks 126 McLaurin Hall 803/323-2465 fredericksa@winthrop.edu

 FINE ARTS